utxocrane/PsbtToolsHtml/README.md

 # 🛠️ PSBT tools for Bitcoin(and Litecoin)

 Lightweight HTML tools for manually creating and signing Bitcoin transactions — no server, no runtime, just your browser.
-Current supported address type: bc1q...

 tools:
-- psbtCreator.html
+- psbtCreator.html (Unsigned PSBT creator)
-- feeRateChart.html
+- feeRateChart.html (Mempool feerate histogram chart)

 ---